chrismatthews939/DataEng-Learning-Journal/5. Cloud Engineering/Topic-1-Cloud-Fundamentals.md

 5. **Oracle Cloud** – Strong in databases and business applications.
 6. **Alibaba Cloud** – A leading provider in Asia.

+AWS: Known for its extensive service portfolio and maturity in the cloud market.
+AWS has a robust ecosystem and a wide range of services catering to diverse needs.

+Azure: Strong integration with Microsoft products and services, making it a natural choice for organisations heavily invested in Microsoft technologies.

+GCP: Offers competitive pricing and strengths in data analytics and machine learning, leveraging Google's expertise in these areas.

 ![cloud market leaders](https://cdn.statcdn.com/Infographic/images/normal/18819.jpeg)

 ## How Cloud Computing Works